daisuke834/SelfDrivingCar/term2/20_Project__Model_Predictive_Control/README.md

 #### 2-2-1.
 CRITERIA: The Model.
 Student describes their model in detail.
 This includes the state, actuators and update equations.
 My model is based on the following equations.
 ![mymodel.png][mymodel.png]
-I used a vehicle coordinate system instead of world coordinate system to fit the model so that 3rd order polynomial is a good approximation of trajectory.
-Because the vehicle coordinate system is refreshed at every time step based on the current vehicle location, current egovehicle position (x, y, psi) are always fixed to zero.
+I used a vehicle coordinate system instead of world coordinate system to fit the model so that 3rd order polynomial is a good approximation of the given trajectory.
+Because the vehicle coordinate system as a relative coodinate is refreshed at every time step based on the current vehicle location, current egovehicle positions (x, y, psi) are always fixed to zero.

 #### 2-2-2.
 CRITERIA: Timestep Length and Elapsed Duration (N & dt).
 Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.
+I choosed N=10 and dt=0.1sec because of the following reasons.
 ```cpp
 size_t N = 10;
 double dt = 0.1;
 ```
-I choosed N=10 and dt=0.1sec because of the following reasons.
 - I choosed dt=0.1s because the latency of controllers is 100msec (=0.1s), and I hypothesized that it doesn't make positive effect if I choose finer resolution of dt.
-I tested dt=0.05s and 0.01s, and the performance became worse as I expected.
+When I tested dt=0.05s and 0.01s, the performance became worse indeed as I expected.
 - I tried N=20 larger value of N than 20, however the it didn't work because the computing latency of  `MPC::Solve()` became larger than 100msec.